Report: Algorithm question complicates TikTok sale

 The Journal report said both the prospective buyers and the seller, ByteDance, are trying to figure that out.
 Prospective buyers for U.S. TikTok assets include a Microsoft-Walmart team-up and, reportedly, Oracle.

-Representatives for TikTok and Oracle did not immediately respond to requests for comment on Tuesday.
-Microsoft and Walmart declined to comment.
+Representatives for TikTok did not immediately respond to a request for comment on Tuesday.
+Microsoft, Oracle and Walmart declined to comment.